theblackcat102/theblackcat102.github.io/_posts/2019-11-24-how not to do google stadia.md

 ![](https://raw.githubusercontent.com/theblackcat102/theblackcat102.github.io/master/images/stadia_snapshot.png)

-I believe the above mentioned issues should already known when programmers are developing Stadia, however, likely due to the complex team structure, these issues are failed to be prioritized and solved.
+I believe the above mentioned issues should already known when programmers are developing Stadia, however, likely due to the complex team structure, these issues are failed to be prioritized and solved [[6](https://www.reddit.com/r/Stadia/comments/e0mm7b/psa_you_cant_really_play_stadia_when_traveling/)].
 While the PR and sales team overestimate their product and decided to make an earning ~~and data collection~~ first, cause the inevitable fail of Stadia (which the core idea is to provide smooth stream).

 Stadia currently create the negative impression that cloud gaming is impossible even by company with its own global cloud infra and the best programmers.
 Causing game developers and consumer to stay away other cloud gaming services as well.